charlie9526/sinhala_lyrics_search/readme.md

     2. json_converter - Convert the JSON file in to the specified format of the BULK API <br>
     3. scraper - Scrapy application for song scraping <br>
-    4. web-app - Flask application for query processing and simple UI.
+    4. web-app - Flask application for query processing and simple UI. settings.json is the settings and mappings of the index.

 There are four main steps in the project <br>
     1. Scraping - Scrapy <br>